kunalchandiramani/LIVE-DIGITAL-TRAFFIC-MANAGEMENT-SYSTEM/README.md

 # LIVE-DIGITAL-TRAFFIC-MANAGEMENT-SYSTEM

-The project is still under ideation stage.
+This project is still under ideation stage.